-Talk to your friend whose wedding has come and gone.
-Ask him or her, “What do you remember from your wedding day?”
+Ask your friend whose wedding day has come and gone, “What do you remember from your special day?”

 According to Reverend Clint Huff of the Wedding Ceremony Podcast a majority of brides will answer, “I don’t know.
 It was all kind of a blur.”

-It’s true, many people will want both of your attention.
+It’s true, many people will want both of you and your new spouse’s attention.
 Congratulations will continue all evening long.
-Glasses may get clanged in order to get you to stop eating, drinking or talking and kiss.
-Stories will be shared of a guest’s own wedding day.
+Glasses get clanged in order to encourage you to stop eating, drinking or talking.
+And kiss.
+Your guests will share stories of their own wedding day.
 Then there’s the shared memories of being in school or at work or that swim in Lake Michigan together.